Aeroluna/LunaCoopMod/README.md

 - Removed Combat Chrono Wave.
 - Removed the ability to Chrono Boost defensive structures.
 - Nerfed Improved Reconstruction to 120 seconds.
-- Changed Mirage weapon damage from 7 (+5 vs Light) to 10 (+2 vs Light).

 Karax 2.0 has great quality of life changes for Karax, so lets use them.
 Chrono Boosting defensive structures removed to not step on P1's toes.
 Nerfed Improved Reconstruction because Sentinels are pretty much unkillable anyways.

-- Reworked Karax P2 disadvantage to increase the price of Photon Canon and Khaydarin Monlith by 100% instead of disabling them.

-Copied from CXL.
-Keeps it unviable to use static defense aggressively without completely removing the option defensively.
-Especially useful for dealing with nuke-happy Ghosts.

 - Added Instigators.
   - A Purifier variant Stalker.